Tinder-ark/Tinder-ark.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Pan](https://gpantju.github.io/index/) of XXX Lab from [College of Intelligence and Computing](https://cic.tju.edu.cn/), Tianjin University.

-You can find my CV here (which is currently not exist): .

 [Email](mailto:xiongry198@tju.edu.cn) / [Github](https://github.com/Tinder-ark)